Blood of the Word · Chapter 144

 Inheritance under living pressure

-The guarantor ledger in Stonewrit reveals a circular trap where rooms, tools, guardianship, and speech all wait on backing, and the town's idea of stability begins to sound like borrowed personhood.
+The guarantor ledger reveals a circular trap where rooms, tools, guardianship, and speech all wait on backing that requires the things it gates.

 Blood of the Word